Utilities¶

 - target_sound:

-scalar, the scalar by which to multipy the target sound. default:1.0
+1 x 1scalar, the scalar by which to multipy the target sound. default:1.0.

 OUTPUTS: